moconnor6/ToDo/readme.md

 ## Getting Started

-i tried to use webpack instead of "create-react-app" to try and understand what all the parts for compiling and building a react app are for and the cra tool seemed to hide a lot of that behind the scenes. s
+i tried to use webpack instead of "create-react-app" to try and understand what all the modules for compiling and building a react app are for and the cra tool seemed to hide a lot of that behind the scenes.

 ### Dependencies